In Memoriam: September 11, 2001

 Welles Crowther

-Welles was an equity trader on the 104th floor of South Tower of the World Trade Center.
+Welles was an equity trader on the 104th floor of the World Trade Center South Tower.
 Crowther had trained as a volunteer firefighter as a teenager and knew how to respond in the face of disaster.
 Survivors describe a young, authoritative man bursting into a room of frightened people and directing them to the stairwell.
 He guided the injured to the healthy to help them down.
 Crowther saved the lives of at least 18 people that day.
 He returned to the crumbling building three times.

-He ultimately perished and his body was recovered among firefighters and police in the lobby of the South Tower.
-As one of the thousands that worked in the World Trade Center, it was not his responsibility to save lives that day.
-He could have easily survived, but instead gave his all to ensure the survival of dozens of others who needed him.
+He ultimately perished, and his body was recovered among firefighters and police in the lobby of the South Tower.
+As one of the thousands who worked in the World Trade Center, it was not his responsibility to save lives that day.
+He could have easily survived, but instead, he gave his all to ensure the survival of dozens of others who needed him.

 Tom Burnett

-The story of flight United Airlines Flight 93 is an amazing tribute to courage in the face of destruction.
+The story of flight United Airlines Flight 93 is a fantastic tribute to courage in the face of destruction.
 Tom was on that flight that day.
 He made four phone calls to his wife, Deena.
-In his last phone call he told his wife, “I know we are going to die.
+In his last phone call, he told his wife, “I know we are going to die.
 There’s three of us who are going to do something about it.”

 Ronald Bucca

 Ronald was the New York Fire Marshal.
 He had a long list of military service.
 He had been in the Army for 29 years.
-He served in the Special Forces, Green Berets and the Defense Intelligence Agency.
-Later he joined the New York Fire Department and served there for 23 years before his death on September 11th.
+He served in the Special Forces, Green Berets, and the Defense Intelligence Agency.
+Later, he joined the New York Fire Department and served there for 23 years before his death on September 11.
 He climbed as far as the 78th floor when the building collapsed.
 He is the only New York Fire Marshal to be killed in the line of duty.

 Freedom is a lonely battle, but if the United States doesn’t lead it – sometimes imperfectly, but mostly with honor – who will?